squinlan1979/2nd-resume-attempt/Siobhan Quinlan Essay Questions.md

 ###Siobhan Quinlan
 **1** &nbsp;&nbsp;&nbsp;&nbsp;I am attracted to programming because of how it engages curiosity, critical thinking, and creativity.
 I rely on all of these in my work as a teacher and a researcher.
-I want to apply these in a new way, taking advantage of my technical aptitude.
+I want to apply these in a new way, taking advantage of my technical and linguistic aptitude.
 My tech skills have so far been underutilized—in no small measure because of my own internalized ideas about who does high-tech work.
 Growing up, the only people I saw using computers beyond word-processing were boys.
 Programs like ADA, as well as female colleagues at Yale who use coding in their work, have underscored for me that women not only have a place in programming, but they have an important voice that has not been fully heard yet.

 &nbsp;&nbsp;&nbsp;&nbsp;I have been exposed to programming directly and indirectly at work and in classes.
 I used Dreamweaver to make a Web site for a foreign language class.
 My fundraising work involved heavy use of databases and Excel.
 At Target Software, I excitedly learned